Sofia Karakots was born in 1927 in a shtetl near Sadki, Ukraine, the only child of an observant Jewish family.

 Today, Sofia is the last living Jew in Sadki and there is little evidence of the rich Jewish life that thrived there before the Holocaust.
 She lives alone in a small run-down house with no plumbing and suffers from serious health problems leaving her unable to walk beyond her garden.
 Her state pension is only $120 per month.

 With Claims Conference support, a local social welfare agency called Hesed Shlomo provides Sofia with urgently-needed medical and in-home care as well as food and winter relief.
-The Hesed also helped Sofia apply for a Central and Eastern European fund pension from the Claims Conference which provides Sofia with an additional €260 per month, money she urgently needs to survive.
+With administrative services provided by the American Jewish Joint Distribution Committee, the Hesed also helped Sofia apply for a Central and Eastern European fund pension from the Claims Conference which provides Sofia with an additional €260 per month, money she urgently needs to survive.